Esri/inspire_open_data/metadata/DomainConsistency_Conformance_explanation.md

 Finally, share your INSPIRE spatial data sets and services using Hub Open Data to fulfill your obligations under the PSI-2/Open Data Directive.

 ## Learn how
 Ready to learn how?
-Step-by-step tutorials are available to guide you through the process [Follow the Learn Path](link to Learn Path)
+ArcGIS INSPIRE Open Data is a freely available solution to use with ArcGIS.
+Step-by-step tutorials are available to guide you through the process [Follow the Learn Path](https://linktoLearnPath)